• plumbing heating and air alliance member

 Lead attribution for billboards is more challenging than digital advertising methods, as the customer’s entry point can rarely be traced directly to their sight of your billboard.

-You can, however, measure your overall campaign engagement during billboard campaigns compared to times when you are not running billboards.
+However, you can measure your overall campaign engagement during billboard campaigns compared to times when you are not running billboards.

 Graphic Showcasing an Example of a Billboard Opportunity